Main navigation | Main content

 The style that Rapson championed is an enlivened design that engages the viewer in the theater of life that which with architecture is concerned.

-In a partnership with the A&LA Lib, original drawings by Rapson will be exhibited in the Architecture & Landscape Architecture Library exhibition gallery, with additional examples of Rapson’s work, along with work by many of his Minnesota colleagues and students, featured in the HGA Gallery.
+In a partnership with the A&LA Library, original drawings by Rapson were exhibited in the Architecture & Landscape Architecture Library exhibition gallery, with additional examples of Rapson’s work, along with work by many of his Minnesota colleagues and students, featured in the HGA Gallery.

 Organized and toured by the GMD; Curated by Jim Dozier, HGA Gallery exhibition coordinator, College of Design